RegiSanchez/teaching/README.md

 # Teaching

-These is a collection of links to some science courses I'm building.
+Collection of links to some science courses I'm building.

 # Credits